 Will be blackened by the shoddy evening…

 If the poet is going to throw this many adjectives into the line, make them good ones, not borderline clichés.
 As it is, one gets the impression that Logan needed to fill out the line lengths (and there is nothing easier or more expeditious than adjectives).
-But adjectives are to verse what cholesterol is to a beating heart.
+But adjectives are the cholesterol of verse.
 Unfortunately, it’s a habit of writing that typifies all the poems that I can find online.
 One would expect a critic of Logan’s caliber to know better.
 The oddest thing of all is that Logan’s poetry reminds me of passages in Hart Crane.
 But no, I’m not going there.

 Logan’s choice of imagery is repetitive.
 There are twenty-six of his poems hosted by the poetry foundation.
 Let’s take a black & white look: